Dark Energy Survey Year 1 results: The relationship between mass and light around cosmic voids: Summary and Conclusion

 The statistical accuracy of the presented results is expected to grow with the improved sky coverage and depth in subsequent DES data releases.
-Data from planned imaging surveys of the near future, such as LSST, will further improve the situation.
+Data from planned galaxy surveys of the near future, such as LSST~\citep{LSST2009}, Euclid~\citep{Euclid2011}, and WFIRST~\citep{WFIRST2013} will further improve the situation.
 There are several applications of our method.
 For example, the existence of fifth forces in theories of modified gravity can affect both the mass profile and, for given mass profile, the lensing signal~\citep{cai15,cautun17,barreira15, baker18}.
 The inference of central void densities, as well as the linearity between mass and light around void centres can therefore provide a consistency test of GR.
 Another example concerns the nature of dark matter and the impact of massive neutrinos on voids.
 Warm or hot dark-matter particles (massive neutrinos) have a different distribution in voids than cold dark matter, which makes their relative abundance inside voids higher than elsewhere in the cosmos~\citep[]{yang15, massara15,banerjee16, kreisch18,schuster19}.
 Similar arguments apply for tests of potential couplings between dark matter and dark energy~\citep{pollina16}.
 While these tests require much higher precision measurements, the methodology developed in our study may stimulate further theoretical explorations for signatures of new physics in voids.

 The apparent linear relationship between mass and light in our data suggests the physics of void environments to be remarkably simple.
-Similar conclusions have already been drawn concerning the dynamics in voids, probed via redshift-space distortions~\citep{hamaus16,hamaus17,cai16,achitouv17,hawken17}.
-This paper adds further evidence in favour of voids being a promising probe of cosmology~\citep{pisani19}.
+Similar conclusions have already been drawn concerning the dynamics in voids, probed via redshift-space distortions~\citep{hamaus15,hamaus16,hamaus17,cai16,achitouv17,hawken17}.
+The combination of dynamical measurements from spectroscopic redshifts and the lensing mass profiles presented here is a promising probe of cosmology and gravity.
+It motivates further methodology for identifying and characterizing voids in spectroscopic and high-quality photometric surveys~\citep{pisani19}.